Arizona LLC Tax Filing Requirements: Everything You Need to Know

 9. If your LLC sells physical products to customers living in Arizona, you also need to pay sales tax.

 If you need help with LLC tax filing requirements in Arizona, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.